Topics:budgeting and financial planning

 Guest Post by Allison Kade

-In fact, two in three Americans are making a financial resolution for 2020, according to a new study.
-New year’s resolutions often get a bad rap because so many people can’t stick to their goals, but there’s evidence that we’re doing better than you might expect — that same study found that nearly half of those who made financial resolutions last year actually kept them.
+New year’s resolutions often get a bad rap because so many people can’t stick to their goals, but there’s evidence that we’re doing better than you might expect — in fact, nearly half of those who made financial resolutions in 2019 actually kept them.

 All of which to say, financial resolutions can be a powerful tool to restart the clock, stop focusing on old mistakes and embark on a fresh financial future.

-Among financial goals, these three top the list, according to the same Fidelity survey:
+Among financial goals, these three top the list:

 At the end of the day, however, they’re all different perspectives on the same core principle: Spending less than you earn.
 You can save more by spending less, or by earning more.
 And you can pay off debt by doing either of those things and dedicating the difference to your debts.